dish-ui/dish-ui/README.md

 # pot-ui
-A library for React components
+A library for React 17 components.
+Full typescript supported.